-Based on Table 6, it is known that there are two items that are not suitable, namely numbers 21th and 23rd because they do not meet the three criteria for item fit so they must be revised or replaced.
+Based on Table 6, it is known that two items are not suitable, namely numbers 21st and 23rd because they do not meet the three criteria for item fit so they must be revised or replaced.
 Meanwhile, the other 23 items were declared fit or valid so that they could be used immediately without revision.
 Overall, the results of the item fit analysis showed 23 of the 25 items were declared valid.